OObadare/WikiWalk/README.md

 * D3

-* MediaWiki’s API; for some reason Wikipedia doesn’t havee its own
+* MediaWiki’s API; for some reason Wikipedia doesn’t have its own

 * In addition to the landing page, I will also need a script for creating bubbles - they will be circular bubbles with the title of the page and maybe the primary picture, if there is one.